mirisinger/ContactsApp/README.md

   - Receive and return information in JSON format.
 **Data Management:**
   - Store contact data in server-side memory.
-  - Optionally, integrate with an RDBMS for persistent storage.
+  - Integrate with an RDBMS for persistent storage.

 ### API Routes